asicdv/hw_interview_questions/solutions/arithmetic/ultra_wide_accumulator/README.md

 # Problem Statement

-Implement an ultra-wide accumulator capable of consuming one 128b value per cycle using only adders that can computer a 32b sum per cycle.
+Implement an ultra-wide accumulator capable of consuming one 128b value per cycle using only adders that can compute a 32b sum per cycle.

 # Solution